Jason-Duffy/AVRly/content/modules/debug-tools/log-system/README.md

 p_system_tag is nametag for the file or module, stored as a string.
 Give it a unique name, and this will be printed to the terminal program so you know where the message came from.

 file_log_level is used to set the maximum desired logging output level for that particular file.
-Acceptable values listed from lowest level to highest are shown in the enumeration log_type_t.
+Acceptable values listed from lowest level to highest are shown in the enumeration log_type_t included with log_system.h

 ```C
 /**